-Bachelors of Science in Nursing programs
+BS in Nursing programs

-NAU’s Bachelors of Science in Nursing program is a four and a half year program will teach students to provide care for individuals, families, and communities in a variety of urban, rural, and culturally diverse settings.
+NAU’s Bachelors of Science in Nursing program is a four and a half year program that will teach students to provide care for individuals, families, and communities in a variety of urban, rural, and culturally diverse settings.
 During the BSN program, you will learn the tools for a successful nursing career, along with hands-on curriculum and many different programs that are available within NAU’s Nursing Department.
 Graduates of the program are eligible to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN), and begin their rewarding career in healthcare.

 The School of Nursing uses innovative instructional methods to facilitate learning that include face to face experiences in the traditional classroom setting, online learning, simulation laboratories, and clinical experiences in various healthcare and community agencies located throughout Arizona.
 These innovative approaches are purposefully interwoven into our degree programs and are a vital part of our student learning experience.